Oluwatobii/scheduler/README.md

 #### Alternatively (Stretch)

-- Production deployment using Netlify: <https://upbeat-hawking-a45e1b.netlify.app/>
+- Production deployment using Netlify: <https://upbeat-hawking-a45e1b.netlify.app/> (Might take 30secs to render properly due to using the free plan from Heroku)
 - Deploying Server for the database using Heroku: <https://lhlscheduler.herokuapp.com/api/days/>

 ## Running Jest Test Framework